Multivariate Bicycle Codes

-In this work, we introduce TB-QLDPC codes and present compact codes with high encoding rates and strong noise suppression.
-Our TB-QLDPC codes are a generalisation of BB-QLDPC codes by introducing a new code variable.
+\prlsection{Discussion} In this work, we introduce MB-QLDPC codes as multi-variable generalisation of BB-QLDPC codes, which have only two variables.
+We study TB-QLDPC with three variables in detail and present compact codes with high encoding rates and strong noise suppression.
 Moreover, by optimised search we find codes with more resource-efficient parameters than corresponding surface codes.
-We obtain promising codes with only weights four and five, which could offer a more hardware-friendly implementation compared to recently found weight six BB-QLDPC codes from Ref.~\cite{Bravyi_2024, Berthusen_2024,Scruby_2024_singleshotdecodable}.
-For example, we find a highly compact weight-5 $[[30, 4, 5]]$ code which has a toric bi-planar layout and a single long-range connection, which shows promise for practical implementations on current hardware.
+We obtain promising codes with only weights four and five, which could offer a more hardware-friendly implementation compared to recently found weight-6 BB-QLDPC codes from Ref.~\cite{Bravyi_2024, Berthusen_2024,Scruby_2024_singleshotdecodable}.
+For example, we find a highly compact weight-5 $\dsl 30, 4, 5\dsr$ code which has a toric bi-planar layout and a single long-range connection, which shows promise for practical implementations on current hardware. \revA{In particular, our code can be implemented with $60$ physical qubits with comparable performance to surface codes of $200$ qubits, as well as weight-6 codes of Refs.~\cite{Bravyi_2024,Berthusen_2024}.
+Thus, our code is especially promising when the qubit number is limited, as is the case with current quantum computers.
+We also found a highly compact depth-7 syndrome measurement circuit for weight-5 codes, which we find preserves the distance even under circuit-level noise and could be relevant for other weight-5 codes.
+We also find $7$ fault-tolerant logical operations via automorphism groups, which can be implemented transversally combined with SWAPs~\cite{sayginel2024fault}.
+We highlight that our code is easier to implement in practice as it has only weight-$5$ parity checks with only one long-range connection, compared to weight-$6$ checks with two long-range connections~\cite{Bravyi_2024,Berthusen_2024}.
+As long-range connection is a major bottleneck in superconducting qubit setup requiring ancillas or long-range couplers~\cite{Berthusen_2024}, our code essentially reduces the cost of this problem in half. }

-Further, we make progress on the properties of TB-QLDPC: We show that up to weight-6, all TB-QLPDC codes have conveniently a bi-planar structure.
-Further, we provide methods to check whether TB-QLDPC codes have a toric layout, which could be used to systematically search for codes with experimental-friendly layout.

-To find even better low-weight codes, future research could combine our TB-QLDPC codes with subsystem codes~\cite{poulin2005stabilizer,bravyi2012subsystem} and Floquet codes~\cite{hastings2021dynamically,gidney2021fault,vuillot2021planar,haah2022boundaries,higgott2023constructions,fahimniya2023fault}.
-This could develop subsystem trivariate bicycle codes and Floquet trivariate bicycle codes which offer a potential avenue for a systematic approach to reducing the weight of check operators.
-A potential method to construct such codes is through Floquetification via ZX calculus~\cite{bombin2023unifying,townsend2023floquetifying}.

-In the future, automating the discovery of TB-QLDPC with favourable parameters, such as weight, Tanner graph thickness, encoding rate, and distance, could be achieved using machine learning techniques like reinforcement learning.

-An interesting future work would involve analyzing the structure of polynomials analytically, allowing for the systematic discovery of TB codes with favorable parameters and Tanner Graph structure.
-Finally, it would be interesting to develop adaptive TB-QLDPC codes using quantum combs~\cite{tanggara2024strategic}.